finsignia/gedit-extensions/README.markdown

 ## Installation

-Download GitHib archive and uncompress in your ${HOME}/gnome2/gedit/ directory.
+Download GitHub archive and uncompress in your ${HOME}/.gnome2/gedit/ directory.